AlgoMaster Logo

 What Metrics Show

 Logs show individual events.
-To understand the flash sale's impact, you would need to aggregate 50,000 log entries.
-Metrics give you instant visibility: request rate tripled, latency increased by 40%, error rate is still acceptable, CPU is climbing.
+To understand the flash sale's impact from logs alone, you would need to count and group thousands of entries.
+Metrics give you the shape immediately: request rate tripled, latency increased by 40%, error rate is still acceptable, and CPU is climbing.

 Metrics vs Logs Comparison